- The Single sign-on feature allows you to easily access multiple apps without entering your credentials each time.

-However, at times you may encounter the browser is not configured for single sign-on issue in your browser.
+However, at times you may encounter that your browser is not configured for the single sign-on option browser.

-How to configure the browser for single sign-on
+How can I enable the single sign-on feature?

 For Firefox Users